Bul1ett/ai_assistant/README.md

 1. Install [oobabooga text generation](https://github.com/oobabooga/text-generation-webui) and install any models you want.
 2. Install a sentence transofermer model of your choice, by default the program will use [mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2).
 Put the model of your choice inside the same folder as this repo, and ensure that you choose the correct model on LTM.py ln(22)
-3. Ensure that you have a memories folder with the json file inside.
+3. Ensure that you have the memories folder with two json files inside.
-4. Run the oobabooga webui with the -API parameter set enabled, choose the model you want using the webui
+4. Run the oobabooga webui with the -API parameter set, choose the model you want using the webui
-5. Run the main.py and enjoy
+5. Ensure that you have a bot created in Telegram, if you do not just message @BotFather and get it setup
+6. Edit the telegram_main.py and change the "bot_token" and "user_chat_value" values.
+If you do not know your chat value just message the bot and it will be inside the terminal, but run the telegram_main.py first.
+7. After editing all values you are able to run the telegram_main.py and enjoy your conversations